 While the Harrison County Coroner’s Office and Sheriff’s Department in her primary residency in New Salisbury, Ind. have yet to declare a cause of death, friends, and colleagues close to the star wonder if her substance abuse history played a part in her death.

 Former castmate, Scott Baio took to Twitter to express his grief surrounding her death.
 He remarked, “I knew Erin well, over the last many years I have not spoken with her.
 She was just an insecure human being and fell into this world of drugs and alcohol.
 Again, I don’t know if that’s what killed her, I’m sure it was a culmination of years and years of doing it that might have had something to do with it.
 She just never found her way.”

 There were no illegal substances were found at her home at her time of death, yet several accounts circulating about the last days of her life depict a woman with a lengthy struggle with addiction.
 Co-star Henry Winkler also came forward on Twitter saying, “Oh Erin… now you will finally have the peace you wanted so badly here on earth …Rest In It serenely now.. too soon.”

 Don’t Let Addiction Overtake Your Life

 As is true with many issues in life, problems do not simply go away on their own.
-The same is true of addiction, and that’s why at the Florida House Experience, we are dedicated to helping people re-train their brains to exist without the harmful effects of drug and alcohol.
+The same is true of addiction, and that’s why at FHE Health, we are dedicated to helping people re-train their brains to exist without the harmful effects of drug and alcohol.
 We employ science-grounded and evidence-based therapies, superlative medical care, and comprehensive wellness programs to help adults of all ages achieve life-long recovery from drugs and alcohol.

 To Learn More About Addiction Treatment Click Here.